The Honourable: United States

 Under the rules of etiquette, the President, Vice President, members of both houses of Congress, governors of states, members of state legislatures, and mayors are accorded the title.
 Persons appointed to office nominated by the President and confirmed by the Senate are accorded the title; this rule includes members of the Cabinet and sub-Cabinet (such as deputies and undersecretaries), administrators, members, and commissioners of the various independent agencies, councils, commissions, and boards, federal judges, ambassadors of the United States, U.S. Attorneys, U.S. Marshals, the Architect of the Capitol, the Librarian of Congress and Public Printer of the United States, and presidentially appointed inspectors general.

 High state officials other than governor, such as lieutenant governor and state attorneys general are also accorded the style Honorable.
 State court judges and justices of the peace, like federal judges, also are accorded the style Honorable.
-Practices vary on whether appointed state official, such as the heads of state cabinet-level departments are given the title.
-There is also no universal rule for whether county or city officials other than the mayor (such as city council, board of aldermen, board of selectmen, planning and zoning commission, and code enforcement board members, or city manager or police chief or fire chief) are given the title; as these may be different state by state.
+Practices vary on whether appointed state officials, such as the heads of state cabinet-level departments are given the title.
+There is also no universal rule for whether county or city officials other than the mayor (such as city council, board of aldermen, board of education, planning and zoning commission, and code enforcement board members, or city manager or police chief or fire chief) are given the title; as these may be different state by state.

 Members of the White House staff at the rank of special assistant, deputy assistant, assistant to the president, and Counselor to the President are accorded the title.
 Officials nominated to high office but not yet confirmed (e.g., commissioner-designate) and interim or acting officials are generally not accorded the style Honorable, except for cabinet-level officials.

 Opinions vary on whether the term the Honorable is accorded for life.
 According to the protocols of the U.S. Department of State, all persons who have been in a position that entitled them to The Honorable continue to retain that honorific style for life.
 However, the State Department is not an authority on state and local officials such as mayors, members of state legislatures, and high state officials.
 The prefix is not used for people who have died.

 Some estimate that in the United States there are nearly 100,000 people who are accorded the "Honorable" title, many in the Washington, D.C. region.
 Civilian officials, including service secretaries (e.g., Secretary of the Army) of the Pentagon receive the title.

 The style The Honorable is used on envelopes when referring to an individual in the third person.
 It is never properly used to refer to oneself.

-A spouse of someone with the style of The Honorable receives no additional style.
+A spouse of someone with the style of the Honorable receives no additional title.